iyobo/jollofjs/packages/isvalid/README.md

 ## Type Shortcuts

-Some types can be made with shortcuts.
+Some types can be specified using shortcuts.
 Instead of specifying the type, you just use the type.
 This works with objects and arrays.

 In the above simple example we used the object shortcut and should have looked like this if we hadn't.